wjburton/personal_website/content/post/interpretable_model_log/index.md

 **Interpretable**
 * Decision Tree
 * Logistic Regression
-* K-nearest neighbors
+* K-Nearest Neighbors

 **Not Interpretable** (commonly called black box)
-* Support vector machines
+* Support Vector Machines
-* Neural networks
+* Neural Networks
 * Random Forest
-* Gradient boosting (common form of this is Extreme gradient boosting)
+* Gradient Boosting (common form of this is extreme gradient boosting-xgboost for short)

 **The explainable component** is built in using business knowledge.
 It is the difference between building a churn model based off nonsensical variables like client name vs variables that someone can easily rationalize from a business context.